Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Statikk Shiv.png" Align=right width=8% height=8%>

 - Dagger
+- Attunement

 **Enegized**: Whenever you move you gain a stack of energized for every feet you move and whenever you attack you gain five stacks of energized, up to a maximum of 80.

 **Statikk**: Whenver you are at 80 stacks of energized, your next attack with _Statikk Shiv_ deals 2d10 lightning damage.
-If the attack hits, the lightning spreads to a new target within 15 feet of the original target and you must make a new attack roll to deal 2d10 lightning damage, this lightning continues to spreads to new targets until you miss an attack or there are no new targets.
+If the attack hits, the lightning spreads to a new target within 30 feet of the original target and you must make a new attack roll to deal 2d10 lightning damage, this lightning continues to spreads to new targets until you miss an attack or there are no new targets.

-**Critical**: Your Critical strike chance increases by one.
+**Critical**: Your Critical strike chance increases by two.

 **Speed**: You gain +5 movement speed.

-_You gain +2 hit and damage rolls with this magical weapon_
+_You gain +3 hit and damage rolls with this magical weapon_

 _You gian +3 to initiative rolls_